agabor/docs/_includes/ios/push-notifications.md

 ### Tracking Pushes and App Opens

 To track your users' engagement over time and the effect of push notifications, we provide some hooks in the `PFAnalytics` class.
-You can view the open rate for a specific push notification on the Parse Dashboard push console.
-You can also view overall app open and push open graphs are on the Parse analytics console.
+You can view the open rate for a specific push notification on the MSG Dashboard push console.
+You can also view overall app open and push open graphs are on the MSG analytics console.
 Our analytics graphs are rendered in real time, so you can easily verify that your application is sending the correct analytics events before your next release.

 This section assumes that you've already set up your application to [save the Installation object](#installations).
 Push open tracking only works when your application's devices are associated with saved `Installation` objects.